ml-opensource/android-mosaic/docs/slider.md

 ### Parabolic Values Distribution
 Parabolic Values Distribution allows you to arrange your values in parabolic fashion.
 For this, you would have to provide your `a`,`b` and `c` values for the `axˆ2 + bx+ c` equation.

+!!! note
-> Note that curve must be increasing in Y-value for the slider to work properly.
+    Note that curve must be increasing in Y-value for the slider to work properly.
 Also since parabolic curve is symetric only one value will be used when inversing it

 ```kotlin
 val myDistribution = SliderValuesDistribution.parbolic(a, b, c)